Publication on Wednesday 28 May 2025 of the final Road Safety results for 2024

 Fatalities according to the age group

-In 2024, 92 14-17 year-olds were killed, down on 2023 (-24 fatalities) and stable compared with 2019.
+- 94 14-17 year-olds were killed, down on 2023 (-22 fatalities) and stable compared with 2019.

-531 18-24 year-olds were killed, higher than in 2023 (+34 deaths) but lower than in 2019 (-18 deaths); the number of 18-24 year-old deaths per million young people of this age remains very high, at 97 deaths per million inhabitants.
+- 529 young adults aged 18-24 died, a higher figure than in 2023 (+32 fatalities) but down from 2019 (-20 fatalities); the number of fatalities among 18-24 year olds per million young people of this age remains very high, at 97 per million inhabitants.

-Source: ONISR definitive data up to 2023, provisional data for 2024
+Source: ONISR definitive data up to 2024

 Data relating to injury accidents recorded by the police, mainland France